Ucg2c3/SEAL/README.md

 They are designed to provide the reader with the necessary conceptual background on homomorphic encryption.
 Reusing code directly from the examples will not work well, as the examples are often demonstrating individual pieces of functionality, and are not optimized for performance.
 Writing Microsoft SEAL code without studying the examples in depth will inevitably result in code that is vulnerable, malfunctioning, or extremely slow.

-### CKKS Programming with EVA

-When studying the examples above, it will become clear that the CKKS scheme can be unfriendly to beginners.
-Even relatively simple computations can be challenging to get to work due to the limitations of the rescaling operation and the requirement of aligning scales at different levels.

-We have created a new compiler tool called EVA that helps resolve these challenges to a large extent.
-EVA allows programmers to express desired encrypted computations in Python.
-It optimizes the computations for Microsoft SEAL, selects appropriate encryption parameters, and provides a convenient Python API for encrypting the input, executing the computation, and decrypting the result.
-EVA is available at [GitHub.com/Microsoft/EVA](https://GitHub.com/Microsoft/EVA).
-Try it out, and let us know what you think!

-**Note:** EVA only supports the CKKS scheme.
-There are no immediate plans to support the BFV or BGV scheme.

 ## Building Microsoft SEAL Manually